Summary

 The Sermon at the River

 Two weeks before he is killed, Ned gives a talk by the river.
 His students, Jane, and his family are there, but no one else.
 Several white men watch and listen to Ned's talk from a boat on the river.
 Jane fears momentarily that the white men might shoot him then and there.
 Ned is wearing his Army uniform and turns his back on them before speaking.
 Ned tells everyone that they are true Americans and humans who are equal to all other American people of whatever race.
 He urges them to stand up and be true men—to pursue all of their dreams and not to simply take subservient jobs in order to conform to the social order, as Booker T. Washington suggests.
-He vigorously promotes the idea of social change that can be made if blacks take action.
+He vigorously promotes the idea of social change that can be made if Black people take action.
 By the end of the speech, Ned is sweating, and, when Jane looks at him, she sees the look of death in his eyes.

 Assassination

 A month passes and nothing happens.
 One day, Ned rides to Bayonne with two of his students to get some lumber for the school.
 As they are driving back the next morning, Albert Cluveau steps out of the sugar cane fields with a shotgun.
 Ned's students want to try and fight Cluveau, but Ned makes them stay seated.
 He then charges Cluveau.
 Cluveau shoots him once in the knee, since the whites wanted Ned to kneel before dying, and when Ned keeps coming he fires into his chest.
 Blood is everywhere.
 The students place Ned on the lumber and drive to his house.
-Ned later will be buried in the schoolyard, which the black community will finish and support for years until it is destroyed by a flood in 1927.
+Ned later will be buried in the schoolyard, which the Black community will finish and support for years until it is destroyed by a flood in 1927.

 The People